Adding Teal Paint Accents to Glamp my Casita Travel Trailer

 Posted by: Mrs. Padilly

-The second project I completed, after chalk painting the Casita’s doors, was to add a splash of color with some teal/aqua spray paint.
+The second project I completed, after chalk painting the Casita’s doors, was to add a splash of color with some teal spray paint.

-I love working with spray paint; even my Mrs. Padilly logo was created by spray painting my name on a car at the Cadillac Ranch near Amarillo, Texas.
+I love working with spray paint; I even created my Mrs. Padilly logo by spray painting my name on a car at the Cadillac Ranch near Amarillo, Texas.

 But when it came time to add spray paint to my camper, I only wanted to apply it to a few items; some that needed to be painted due to poor condition, and other’s to add a pop of color and draw attention to them.

 The first decision I needed to make before I could decide on a color of spray paint, was to choose a color palette for the Casita’s interior.